archydragon/urusai/README.md

 All other classes and methods inside modules are not parsed and may be used for coding convenience.

+*Plugin method execution time is limited to 60 seconds.*

 More plugin examples are available under [``plugins`` directory](https://github.com/Mendor/urusai/tree/master/plugins) of this repo.